-Foreign revenue and customs offences can be extradition offences, even if it is not an offence in Fiji ((Section 3(4)).
+Foreign revenue and customs offences can be extradition offences, even if they are not offences in Fiji Section 3(4).

 An extradition request may not be approved for reasons set out in section 4, including that the offence is a political one, the purpose is to punish the person because of his or her race, religion, nationality, gender or political opinion, or that surrender may be prejudiced by these considerations; or that the person has already been acquitted, punished or pardoned.